Chandra-cc/IDCBreastCancer_histopathologyImages_deepResidualLearning/README.md

 The dataset actually contained a total of 277,542 images(198.738 IDC negative and 78,786 IDc positive).
 Out of the total no of images we used a subset of 7,500 images(3,000 IDc positive and 4,500 IDC negative) to avoid generating memory error.
 The subset of the dataset used by me can be found at https://drive.google.com/file/d/1jv2nnyLxXSKSNGYt2_8Ars3nMHAsc3BT/view?usp=sharing
 # Preprocessing
 The image were originally acanned at 40x and hence they had a very low resolutino and for using deep learning algorithms I had to resize the images to an uniform resolutino of(50 X 50) due to very low resolution in the original images.
 The preprocessinmg was done using openCV resize method without mentaining the aspect ratio.
+# My training
+The weight uploaded in the following repo is the one with 99.377% accuracy trained with model conmtaining 4 residual blocks with no of parameters to be 143,714.
 # Channel selection
 The images were microscopic images hence to improve the feature extractino by deep learning algorithms we used 4 extra channels such as(l* and a* channel of LAB color space and hue and saturation channel of the HSV color space).
 The channel selection part is present in the 2nd cell of the ipynb file of the model.
 # Model development